 Healthier Teeth and Gums

 Feeding Raw Meaty Bones: There are a couple reasons to feed your carnivores raw meaty bones.
 The most important is for healthy teeth and gums.
 Gnawing on certain types of raw meaty bones cleans their teeth naturally by rubbing off any plaque before it can adhere to the teeth and gums.
 If you check out a coyote or cougars teeth you'll see they are clean, strong and healthy.
 (We wouldn't advise it though) It's important that the bone fit the pet.
 When it comes to bones, size matters!
-Dogs and cats that want to gulp and swallow big bony pieces may be better candidates for poultry necks, thighs, and wings.
+Dogs and cats that want to gulp and swallow big bony pieces may be better candidates for poultry necks, thighs, and wings .
 Poultry bones are lighter, less dense, and can be easily digested even when swallowed whole.
-Cats do really well with chicken necks, wings and medium size chunks of dense muscle meat.
-A large or weight bearing bone will not have the same affect and should only be given to dogs for recreation while being supervised.
-It is possible to break a tooth with these bones.
+Lamb and goat are also great for dogs.
+Cats do really well with whole quail, chicken necks, wings and medium size chunks of dense muscle meat.
+A large or weight bearing bone of a will not have the same affect and should only be given to dogs for recreation while being supervised.
+Never bison or beef as it's possible to break a tooth with these bones.
+Stick to lamb and goat for the best cleaning bones.

 The second reason for feeding bones is for the natural glucosamine and chondroitin to keep their joints in good health.
 Cartilage bones, poultry feet, beef and bison trachea and tails are abundant with natural (bioavailable) glucosamine and can be fed as a treat or in a broth in place of using a synthetic supplement.
 Your pets body will recognize bones as real food and use the nutrients as such.